pardeepgiri/BMI-Calculator/README.md

 # BMI-Calculator
-we can calculate Bmi easily
+With this Calculator we can calculate Bmi easily

 Tech stack:
           1.html